ted-marozzi/alg-io/README.md

     git commit -m "Descriptive"
     git push origin username-feature

-    # Now wait for pull request to be reviewed and accepted or denyied.
+    # Now wait for pull request to be reviewed and accepted or denied.
     # If accepted make sure to, and just do it in general to stay up to date
     git pull origin master